Life on Campus

-Yaseen Hayajneh has done Post-Doctorate work in Healthcare Informatics at the University of Iowa, where he had completed his Ph.D. in Nursing and Health Services Administration.
-He had completed his Masters of Public Health with specialization in Health Services Administration from Jordan University of Science and Technology, where he had completed his BSN earlier.
+Yaseen Hayajneh has done Post-Doctorate work in Healthcare Informatics at the University of Iowa, where he completed his Ph.D. in Nursing and Health Services Administration.
+He had completed his Master of Public Health with a specialization in Health Services Administration from Jordan University of Science and Technology, where he had completed his BSN earlier.

-His most recent position has been as Professor and Chief Academic Officer and Dean of Academic Studies at Jumiera University (2014-2017) in Dubai.
-Prior to that, he was the Chief Operating Officer, Acting Director of Nursing and a member of Board of Trustees at University Hospital Sharjah.
-He was the Chair of Health Services Administration Department at Jordan University of Science and Technology in Jordan (2002-2003 and 2005-2008).
-He was assistant professor at University of Sharjah Health Services Administration department (2008-2012) and at Montana Tech of the University of Montana (2004-2006).
-He held the post of Associate Director at King Abduallah University Hospital in Jordan between 2000 and 2003.
+His most recent position has been as Professor, Chief Academic Officer, and Dean of Academic Studies at Jumeira University (2014-2017) in Dubai.
+Before that, he was the Chief Operating Officer, Acting Director of Nursing, and a member of the Board of Trustees at University Hospital Sharjah.
+He was the Chair of the Health Services Administration Department at Jordan University of Science and Technology in Jordan (2002-2003 and 2005-2008).
+He was an assistant professor at the University of Sharjah Health Services Administration department (2008-2012) and Montana Tech of the University of Montana (2004-2006).
+He held the post of Associate Director at King Abdulla University Hospital in Jordan between 2000 and 2003.

-He is currently the graduate coordinator of the Master of Health Administration Program and Associate Professor at the Department of Management at the Ancell School of Business at Western Connecticut State University.
+He is currently the Associate Dean of the Ancell School of Business, the Master of Health Administration Program coordinator, and an Associate Professor at the Department of Management at the Ancell School of Business at Western Connecticut State University.

-Dr. Hayajneh has been teaching graduate and undergraduate courses in the areas of healthcare management, health policy, health informatics, research methods, and statistics.
-He is currently teaching in the graduate healthcare administration and the undergraduate business administration programs.
+Dr. Hayajneh has been teaching graduate and undergraduate courses in healthcare management, health policy, health informatics, research methods, and statistics.
+He is currently teaching in the graduate healthcare administration and undergraduate business administration programs.

 His research expertise is in the area of healthcare management and health informatics.
 He has published in refereed journals and presented many research papers at professional conferences.
-His work has been cited in hundreds of published research articles.
+In addition, his work has been cited in hundreds of published research articles.